 You must call each day that your child will be absent from or late for school.
-The 24-hour Attendance Line number is 359-5501.
+The 24-hour Attendance Line number is 359-5588.
 The answering service is for parents only.
 Please give the following information when calling the Attendance Line:

-- Your name and a phone number where you can be reached - Your child's name and their teacher's name - The date and the reason for the absence or tardiness
+- · Your name and a phone number where you can be reached - · Your child's name and his/her teacher's name - · The reason for the absence or tardiness